snowplow/snowplowanalytics.com/_posts/2020-07-14-what-is-data-latency-and-how-to-measure-it/index.md

 *   Measures the min, max and average lag in each time period making it possible to track the performance of the pipeline over time and how the lag has changed due to traffic volatility.
-*   Publish the data to Google Cloud Console’s Operations (formerly Stackdriver) and Cloudwatch, so it is available to our clients as well as our team.
+*   Publishes the data to Google Cloud’s Operations (formerly Stackdriver) and Cloudwatch, so it is available to customers as well as our team.